fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/cs424-fall-2025-syllabus.md

 Students who may struggle with the course material but take advantage of resources such as office hours or mentoring can still be successful.
 The key is taking initiative to stay involved and seeking help when needed.

-For group assignments, GitHub contributions will be tracked and used to assess individual participation.
+For group projects, GitHub contributions will be tracked and used to assess individual participation.
 Group grades will reflect these contributions to ensure fairness, with adjustments made if participation within a team is uneven.

 #### Letter Grades
 Letter grades will be based on a straight scale using the following thresholds for grade cut-offs: A ranges from 90-100%, B ranges from 80-89.9%, C ranges from 70-79.9%, D ranges from 60-69.9%, and F for 59.9% or lower.
 However, strong attendance and participation may be taken into account in borderline situations, allowing a slightly lower percentage (e.g., 89.75%) to be rounded up.